 Learning together.
 Having fun.

 Multi-sports is an after school club run by our PE specialist teacher Mr Wing.
-It is offered, free of charge, twice a week: one session for Reception and Key Stage 1 children, the other for Key Stage 2 children.
+It is offered, free of charge to parents (funded through the Sports Premium), twice a week: one session for Reception and Key Stage 1 children, the other for Key Stage 2 children.

 Children are taught skills for a range of sports, such as tennis, football, badminton, cross-country, athletics and many more.
 Mr Wing selects the programme based on the interests of the children as well as helping them to prepare for tournaments.
 They are popular clubs as they have so much fun.